-One of the most common problems with optimizing message passing codes on large shared memory computers is achieving reproducible timings from run to run.
+One of the most common problems with optimizing message passing codes on large, shared-memory computers is to achieve reproducible timings from run to run.
 To reduce run-time variability, you can take the following precautions:

 - Do not oversubscribe the system.
-In other words, do not request more CPUs than are available and do not request more memory than is available.
-Oversubscribing causes the system to wait unnecessarily for resources to become available and leads to variations in the results and less than optimal performance. - Avoid interference from other system activity.
-The Linux kernel uses more memory on node 0 than on other nodes (node 0 is called the kernel node in the following discussion).
+In other words, do not request more CPUs than are available, and do not request more memory than is available.
+Oversubscribing causes the system to wait unnecessarily for resources to become available, leads to variations in the results, and leads to less than optimal performance. - Avoid interference from other system activity.
+The Linux kernel uses more memory on node 0 than on other nodes.
+Node 0 is also known as the kernel node.
 If your application uses almost all of the available memory per processor, the memory for processes assigned to the kernel node can unintentionally spill over to nonlocal memory.
-By keeping user applications off the kernel node, you can avoid this effect.

-Additionally, by restricting system daemons to run on the kernel node, you can also deliver an additional percentage of each application CPU to the user.

-- Avoid interference with other applications.
-You can use cpusets to address this problem also.
-You can use cpusets to effectively partition a large, distributed memory host in a fashion that minimizes interactions between jobs running concurrently on the system.
-See the SGI Cpuset Software Guide for information about cpusets. - On a quiet, dedicated system, you can use dplace or the MPI_DSM_CPULIST shell variable to improve run-time performance repeatability.
-These approaches are not as suitable for shared, nondedicated systems. - Use a workload manager; for example, Platform LSF from Platform Computing Corporation or PBS Professional from Altair Engineering, Inc. These workload managers use cpusets to avoid oversubscribing the system and possible interference between applications.
+By keeping user applications off of the kernel node, you can avoid this effect. - By restricting system daemons to run on the kernel node, you can also deliver an additional percentage of each application CPU to the user program. - Avoid interference with other applications.
+If necessary, use cpusets to address this problem.
+The cpuset software enables you to partition a large, distributed memory host in a fashion that minimizes interactions between jobs running concurrently on the system.
+For more information about cpusets, see the following: - SGI Cpuset Software Guide - On a quiet, dedicated system, you can use the dplace(1) tool or the MPI\DSM\CPULIST environment variable to improve run-time performance repeatability.
+These approaches are not suited to shared, nondedicated systems. - Use a workload manager such as Platform LSF from IBM or PBS Professional from Altair Engineering, Inc. These workload managers use cpusets to avoid oversubscribing the system and to avoid possible interference between applications.